 Arrive back in London, farewells and home.

-Your meeting point for this trip is London Heathrow Airport, on Saturday 18th Sept 2021 or at Santiago/Temuco airport.
-If you plan to fly to Chile via another route, then you must make suitable arrangements to make absolutely sure that you will arrive at Santiago or Temuco at the same time as the rest of the group – please inform us of your plans if this is the case.
+Your meeting point for this trip is London Heathrow Airport Terminal 5 at 20.00 on Sunday evening or at Santiago airport.
+If you plan to fly to Chile via another route, then you must make suitable arrangements to make absolutely sure that you will arrive in Santiago at the same time as the rest of the group – please inform us of your plans if this is the case.

 Further information and travel links can be found on our Travel Planning page.